 This description captured concisely the essential novelty of the pen, its piston filler; but I have found no evidence that the pen was actually offered for sale in the United States.

 Advertising for and reviews of Hommel’s pen disappear from the record suddenly in 1891, but the design did not fall out of use.
-Beginning after Hommel’s patent expired and continuing into the mid-1920s, cheap Austrian-made piston-filling pens made to Hommel’s design were sold under names such as Kosmos, Standard, Victoria, Yankee, and others.
-In the United States, they appeared principally in the classified advertising sections of magazines such as Popular Mechanics, at prices ranging from 25¢ to $1.00.
+Beginning after Hommel’s patent expired and continuing into the mid-1920s, cheap Austrian-made piston-filling pens made to Hommel’s design were sold under names such as Kosmos, Manos, Standard, Victoria, Yankee, and others.
+In the United States, they appeared principally in the classified advertising sections of general-circulation magazines at prices ranging from 25¢ to $1.00.
+(The example at right appeared on page 164 of the April 1914 issue of Popular Mechanics.)
 These pens were often fitted with untipped brass nibs and were made of a celluloid tube heat-swaged at the back end to hold the mechanism in place, in the same manner as with the Meteor pen shown above.
 By the mid-1920s, the $1.00 versions were vastly overpriced given the availability of true self-filling dollar fountain pens such as Ingersoll’s.
 Shown here are a 25¢ Manos pen (upper) and a $1.00 example branded “VICTORIA” Self-Filling Fountain Pen (lower).